 - Mitra: Unconditional, sloppy love.

-But I need a second list.
+Today I decided I need a second list.
 One not about channeling power or confidence, but for culling calm.
-I don’t have five yet, but here are my first three:
+Here are my first three:

 - Carrie Newcomer: “I thought I’d live a louder life.
-I’d learn a lot and get it right.
-I’d rent a loft, I’d drink all night.
-I’d be a living archetype.
-And in a blinding flash of light, I’d see that one great insight.
-But silence called me deeper still.
+I’d learn a lot and get it right… But silence called me deeper still.
 Like nothing else I know ever will.”
 That’s from her song, I Meant To Do My Work Today.
-Muffin introduced me to Carrie’s music years ago, and I’ve fallen deeply, soulfully, spiritually in love with it.
-Songs I’ve heard dozens and hundreds of times over still bring me to tears every time.
-When I’m my most stressed, I put my “Carrie favs” playlist on to remind me of what “I Believe” to be true about the world.
-That’s why she’s on this list: she reminds me that many people in this world believe in protecting each other, and the earth, and living beings, and life.
+Lyndsey introduced me to Carrie years ago.
+Now, when most stressed, I put my “Carrie favs” playlist on to remind me of what “I Believe” to be true about the world.
+She reminds me that many people believe in protecting each other, the earth, and life.

-- Iris Higgins: Iris is a hypnotherapist and the owner of The Goldilocks Movement — an online retreat center for women that I was a part of for a year and highly recommend.
-We met forever ago online (never in person!) via gluten-free blogging.
-But it was when I heard her first recorded guided meditation that I felt… something… truly significant about what Iris has to offer the world.
-Her hypnotherapy work pulled things from me that blew my mind, no matter my physical, mental, or emotional strength or vulnerability prior to the private or group session.
-I carry the work with me today in powerful and intimate ways.
+- Iris Higgins: Iris is the owner of The Goldilocks Movement — an online retreat center for women I was a part of and highly recommend.
+Our hypnotherapy work blows my mind.
 From Iris I know: I have the guides I need inside me, if I stay open to hear them.

 So who’s on your list?
 A 3-Step Process